-Most of all, this project consists in the most important things like rehabilitating the trail.
+Most of all, this project consists of the most important thing such as rehabilitating the trail.

-The 4.3mile long trail will be clear using cutlasses.
-Several big trees, which have fallen and are blocking the original path of the trail on the ridge, will be remove.
-In areas which are steep and hazardous stairs will be re-establish.
+The 4.3 mile long trail will be cleared using cutlasses.
+Several big trees, which have fallen and are blocking the original path of the trail on the ridge, will be removes.
+In areas which are steep and hazardous stairs will be re-established.

-Vetiver grass and trees will be plant in two critical areas where landslides are very close to the trail; so to prevent further soil erosion and strengthen the safety of the trail.
-Select trees will be plant along the trail to counter soil erosion and to enhance biodiversity.
+Vetiver grass and trees will be planted in two critical areas where landslides are very close to the trail preventing further soil erosion and strengthen the safety of the trail.
+Selected trees will be planted along the trail to counter soil erosion and to enhance biodiversity.

-Three (3) look out spots for visitors will be establish.
-The midway point of the trail will be re-establish and extend, for it to be suitable for bigger groups to stop and rest on the way to the summit.
+Three (3) look out spots for visitors will be established.
+The midway point of the trail will be re-established and extended, for it to be suitable for bigger groups to stop and rest on the way to the summit.
 15 information signs will be set up with: guidelines how to hike the trail, disclaimers and information on climate change, biodiversity and the history of the volcano.

-However, this is a project that is undertaken to collaborate with the environment.
+However, this is a project undertaken to collaborate with the environment.
 Richmond Vale Academy is the leader of this, providing tools for development.